 We constructed separate species distribution models to accommodate differences in habitat associations and data sources between seasons.
-Each model used explanatory variables with presumed relevance to woodcock habitat associations, with suites of variables including land use/land cover, forest successional class, topography, region, and soil moisture (Table 1).
+Each model used explanatory variables with presumed relevance to woodcock occurrence, with suites of variables including land use/land cover, forest successional class, topography, region, and soil moisture (Table 1).
 We additionally calculated landscape metrics from the landscapemetrics package (Hesselbarth et al., 2019) in program R (R Core Team, 2022), which represented landscape composition and configuration.
-To generate composition metrics, we resampled the National Land Cover Dataset to a 90m resolution, and then calculated the percent of each cover type within a 500m, 1km, 5km, and 10km radius for each pixel.
-For configuration metrics, we used the National Land Cover Dataset to create a binary forest/non-forest layer which we resampled to a 90m resolution, and then calculated the appropriate configuration metric within a 500m, 1km, 5km, and 10km radius of each pixel.
+To generate composition metrics, we resampled the National Land Cover Dataset to a 90m resolution, and then calculated the percent of each cover type within 500m, 1km, 5km, and 10km radii for each pixel.
+For configuration metrics, we used the National Land Cover Dataset to create a binary forest/non-forest layer, which we resampled to 90m resolution, and then calculated each configuration metric within 500m, 1km, 5km, and 10km radii of each pixel.

-We evaluated several potential modeling techniques fit to a smaller subset of woodcock occurrence data using MaxEnt (Phillips et al., 2006), random forest classification (Breiman, 2001), classification and regression trees (Breiman et al., 1984), and neural networks (Hopfield, 1982).
+We conducted a pilot evaluation of several potential modeling techniques fit to a subset of woodcock occurrence data, including using MaxEnt (Phillips et al., 2006), random forest classification (Breiman, 2001), classification and regression trees (Breiman et al., 1984), and neural networks (Hopfield, 1982).
 All models were fit using the R package SDMtune (Vignali et al., 2020).
 We compared model outputs using area-under-the-curve (AUC), a common metric of predictive accuracy for classification models.
-After finding that the random forest classifier had the highest AUC, we used random forest techniques for all subsequent models.
+The random forest classifier had the highest AUC among modeling approaches, and we therefore used random forest techniques for all subsequent models.

-For the breeding season model, we used a random forest classifier designed for clustered data (Wang and Chen, 2016), using survey route id as a clustering variable to compensate for spatial autocorrelation among points on the same survey route.
-We also included survey type (state vs federal) as an explanatory variable to account for the non-random distribution of state survey routes.
+For the breeding season model, we used a random forest classifier designed for clustered data (Wang and Chen, 2016), and applied survey route id as a clustering variable to compensate for spatial autocorrelation among points on the same survey route.
+We also included survey type (state vs federal) as an explanatory variable to accommodate the non-random distribution of state survey routes.
 For the migratory season we used a traditional random forest classification model, written using the randomForest package in R (Liaw and Wiener, 2002).
-We assessed the accuracy of our random forest models using a k-fold cross validation approach to create separate training and testing datasets for each fold.
-We used 10 folds for the breeding season model but only 5 folds for the migratory season model to accommodate for small sample size in the migratory stopover dataset.
-We averaged AUCs for each of the folds to produce a mean AUC for each model and created predictive layers at 90m resolution that averaged the predictions of each fold together.
+We assessed the accuracy of all models using a k-fold cross validation approach, where separate training (XX%) and testing (XX%) datasets were randomly sampled each fold.
+We used 10 folds for the breeding season model, but only 5 folds for the migratory season model to accommodate the smaller sample size of the stopover dataset.
+We averaged AUCs for each of the folds to produce a mean AUC for each model, and created predictive layers at 90m resolution that averaged predictions across folds.